elk-audio/sushi-gui/README.md

 ## Limitations
 Although meant as a debugging/testing tools for Sushi developers, this GUI does **not** implement all of Sushi's features.
-Most notably, some behavior one might expect after learning about the notification system is missing:
+Most notably, a certain behavior one might expect after learning about Sushi's notification system is missing:

 ### Processor update notifications and ordering
 Sushi allows for adding processor anywhere in the processor stack.
 But this GUI does not.
 When adding a plugin, it will always add it at the bottom of the stack, i.e. in the last position in the audio flow.

-This limitation gets even more annoying when the processor addition is done via other means which do allow for insertion in any position because this GUI will **not** reflect the new ordering: the new plugin will always be shown at the bottom of the stack even though it is actually somewhere else.
+This limitation gets even more annoying when the processor addition is done via other means which do allow for insertion in any position because this
+GUI will **not** reflect the new ordering: the new plugin will always be shown at the bottom of the stack even though it is actually somewhere else.
 Keep that in mind.